Croatia beats Brazil on penalties in World Cup quarterfinals

 AP Sports Writer

+Neymar tied Pele’s record for most goals for the national team, giving Brazil the lead in extra time.
+But he wasn’t among the four Brazilian players to take a penalty in the shootout, instead reduced to tears on the field at Education City Stadium while the red-and-white clad Croatians celebrated.

-Croatia goalkeeper Dominik Livakovic saved a penalty attempt by Rodrygo and Marquinhos later hit the post.
+Croatia goalkeeper Dominik Livakovic saved the penalty first attempt by Rodrygo and Marquinhos later hit the post.
+Livakovic had already produced some key stops as the teams drew 0-0 in regulation and 1-1 in extra time.

+“We are raised as fighters, giving our best,” Livakovic said. ”And that’s the recipe for success.”

+Five of Croatia’s last six matches at World Cups have gone to extra time, including its penalty shootout win over Japan in the round of 16 in Qatar.
+The team has been successful in eight of its last 10 knockout matches at the tournament.

+Nikola Vlasic, Lovro Majer and Mislav Orsic also converted their penalties for Croatia, while Casemiro and Pedro scored for Brazil.

-Neymar had scored late in the first half of extra time to give Brazil the lead, but Croatia equalized when Bruno Petkovic scored in the 117th.
+Both goals came in the additional 30 minutes, first with Neymar scoring late in the first half of extra time to give Brazil the lead, and then with Bruno Petkovic equalizing in the 117th.

-Neymar’s goal moved him into a tie with Pelé as Brazil’s all-time leading scorer with 77 goals.
+Neymar’s goal moved him into a tie with Pelé as Brazil’s all-time leading scorer with 77 goals, but the forward again fell short of winning a major title with Brazil and had to be consoled by veteran defender Dani Alves as he cried after the match.

+Brazil was looking to reach the semifinals for the first time since 2014.
+The team hadn’t made it that far since hosting the tournament eight years ago, when the Selecao was embarrassed by Germany 7-1.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports